ScarsTRF/XS-Neos-Join-Notifyer/README.md

 If you no longer wish to have it as a service, you can uninstall it with the uninstall.bat.

 The logiX for the Notifyer is in my Public folder (Scar Vorrix [Public]) and will more or less change quickly to make it more lightweight on the client and user end.
 Expect changes please.

+This setup will allow the logiX to handle what is shown in the XS Overlay Notification making it flexible to what you want it to say

+It currently supports notificaitons for Joining,Leaving, and Spawning and will also work across multiple worlds displaying the world as well with it if you are not currently focused to it.